haroldtreen/haroldtreen.github.io/_posts/2017-06-11-debugging-passive-aggressive-server.md

 unix  2      [ ACC ]     STREAM     LISTENING     XXXXX    1486/.pm2)
 ```

-> Could it be a network issue?
+> Maybe my packets aren't making it to the server?

 ### `mtr`

 `mtr` (my traceroute) is a program that combines traceroute and ping.
 It continually pings the provided host and shows a live view of the path taken to deliver the ping.

-Using `mtr`, I was able to see how packets sent to EpubPress were travelling.
-I noticed packets were getting blocked somewhere down the line.
+Using `mtr <host>`, I was able to see how packets were travelling to EpubPress.
+I noticed packets were getting blocked somewhere down the line (all the `???`s).

 ![MTR output](/assets/posts/timeout-debugging-mtr.jpg){: .center-image }

 `mtr epub.press` output.
 At hop 13, packets are swallowed into the void.
 {: .image-caption }

+It's interesting to note that some intermediate servers were also returning `???`s.
+This could be because they are configured to forward traffic but ignore pings.
+That's fine, but my server is not one to ignore a friendly ping.

 > Could it be a server in the middle ignoring me?